 George C. Banks

-Dr. George C. Banks (PhD, Virginia Commonwealth University) is an assistant professor in the department of management within the Belk College of Business at UNC Charlotte.
+Dr. George C. Banks (PhD, Virginia Commonwealth University) is an associate professor in the department of management within the Belk College of Business at UNC Charlotte.
 He is also a faculty member of the Organizational Science program (http://orgscience.uncc.edu/).
-His research and teaching interests include:

-- Leadership (e.g., gender equality, charismatic, transformational, authentic leadership) and team development (implicit coordination, social exchange)
+- Leadership (e.g., gender equality, charismatic and ethical leadership) and team development

 - Strategic human resource management (e.g., recruiting, compensation systems)

-- Research methods and statistics (e.g., meta-analysis, open science, as well as text-analysis)
+- Research methods and statistics (e.g., meta-analysis, open science, machine learning)

-Dr. Banks has more than 30 publications, including journal articles in top-tier outlets, such as Science, Academy of Management Journal, Journal of Management, and Journal of Applied Psychology.
+Dr. Banks has more than 40 publications, including journal articles in top-tier outlets, such as Science, Academy of Management Journal, Journal of Management, and Journal of Applied Psychology.
 He was the recipient of the 2017 Sage Publications/CARMA Early Career Award from the Research Methods Division of the Academy of Management.
 His work has been featured by popular media outlets, such as the New York Times, the Wall Street Journal, The Guardian, as well as National Public Radio (NPR).
+Dr. Banks currently serves as a senior associate editor at The Leadership Quarterly and is on the editorial boards at Organizational Research Methods, Journal of Business and Psychology, and Human Resource Management Review.

 Prior to becoming an academic, Dr. Banks worked as a consultant for HRinterax, Inc. (Shelton, CT) and Human Technology, Inc. (McLean, VA).
 He has provided services for diverse clients, such as the Missile Defense Agency, the Forest Service, the Transportation Security Administration, the Patent and Trade Office, as well as the Foreign Agriculture Service.